dotnet/Silk.NET/documentation/proposals/Proposal - Rumble.md

     /// </summary>
     int Index { get; }
     /// <summary>
-    /// How fast/intense this motor is moving/vibrating, between 0f and 1f.
+    /// The motor's vibration intensity, between 0f and 1f.
     /// </summary>
     /// <remarks>
     /// Some backends may truncate this value if variable intensity is not supported.